rjjfox/rjjfox.github.io/_posts/2020-10-14-reduce-heroku-slug-size.md

 > Slugs on Heroku consist of your application and all its dependencies

 The recommended Slug size for apps is 300MB (with the max.
 500MB) and somehow I exceeded this despite my app consisting of only a few python scripts.

+*Note: In this post I am not talking about the load time after your Heroku app sleeps.
+This happens when you have the free Heroku subscription.
+Under this subscription, your app will sleep after 30 minutes of inactivity and take 5 or so seconds to wake up initially.*

 ## Check which files are taking up space